What are the current holiday rules and what should employers do if their staff have to quarantine after taking holidays abroad?

 If an employee is not able to work, arguably the right to be paid would not apply.
 However, the employee may say that their inability to work is because of a third-party decision or external constraint.
 If an employee successfully argued that their inability to work is because of an unavoidable, external impediment, a decision not to pay could be unlawful.

-That argument is likely to be strongest where quarantine restrictions were imposed after an employee had started their holiday.
-However, if the trip were booked or taken knowing that there would be a period of self-isolation at the end, it may be difficult for an employee to argue that this was a factor over which they had no control.
+That argument is likely to be strongest where an employee travels to a green country and it is moved to the amber list whilst they are away, without warning.
+However, if a trip is booked or taken to an amber or red list country, or a country on the amber or red watchlist, therefore knowing that there would be a period of quarantine at the end, it may be difficult for an employee to argue that this was a factor over which they had no control.

 Can employees be asked to cancel holidays?